Skin & Earth

-Skin & Earth is the fourth studio album by Canadian singer-songwriter Lights.
+Skin & Earth (stylized as Skin&Earth) is the fourth studio album by Canadian singer-songwriter Lights.
 The album was released on September 22, 2017 through Warner Bros.
 Records.
 The album was preceded by release of her single "Giants", as well as three other songs released promotionally.
 The album has charted at number three in Canada and ninety-fifth in the US.
 Similar to her past albums, Skin & Earth incorporates electronic and pop elements.
 Lights created the album alongside her comic book of the same name, which was initially released in July 2017.
 Lights' latest and final issue in the series was released on December 13, 2017, and a trade paperback was released on April 3, 2018.